StefanSchuhart/fastProcesses/README.md

 A library to create a FastAPI-based OGC API Processes wrapper around existing projects.
 This library simplifies the process of defining and registering processes, making it easy to build and deploy OGC API Processes.

-AI was used to create this code.
+AI helped to create this code.

 ## Version: 0.10.0